shinkiseki/MorePortraitsInAzure/README.md

 *   [Cradawx](https://www.reddit.com/user/Cradawx/) for the creation of the Trails to Azure HD texture mod, originally designed for the Geofront version of Trails to Azure.
 The portraits developed for that mod have been incorporated in this mod as part of an overall portraits overhaul.

 ## Changelog
+*   2023-04-10: Updated README to note added compatibility with the Azure Vitality mod, which adds new quests originally included as part of Ao no Kiseki Evolution.
+No file changes within More Portraits in Azure itself.
 *   2023-04-08: Released v1.0.0.
 Option to update vanilla portraits added.
 Several bugs fixed, including missing portraits and incorrect text box locations.
 *   2023-04-05: Files for Pierre completed.
 *   2023-04-04: Files for Douglas completed.